EmbedJournal/embedjournal/_posts/2013-08-07-how-to-make-pcbs-at-home-with-toner-transfer-method.md

 ### Dissolve the unwanted copper inside the FeCl<sub>3</sub> Solution

 Now that the solution is ready, we can submerge the PCBs into the etchant.
 For this I made a suspension tray to house the PCBs.
-Here is a step by stem guide onA [How to Make a Tray to suspend PCBs into the Etchant to make your own tray](http://embedjournal.com/2013/08/make-a-tray-to-suspend-pcbs-into-etchant/ "How to Make a Tray to suspend PCBs into the Etchant").
+Here is a step by step guide on [How to Make a Tray to suspend PCBs into the Etchant to make your own tray](http://embedjournal.com/2013/08/make-a-tray-to-suspend-pcbs-into-etchant/ "How to Make a Tray to suspend PCBs into the Etchant").

 <p style="text-align: center;">
   <a href="/images/posts/2013/06/DSC09638.jpg"><img class="aligncenter size-large wp-image-1641" alt="Toner transfer method - PCB making" src="/images/posts/2013/06/DSC09638-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09638-1024x576.jpg 1024w, /images/posts/2013/06/DSC09638-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>
 </p>

-Another important detail is that, the PCBs should not be allowed to settle inside the etchant.A This means you have to keep agitating them.
+Another important detail is that, the PCBs should not be allowed to settle inside the etchant.
+This means that you have to keep agitating them.
 This is when the tray comes in handy.

 <p style="text-align: center;">
   <a href="/images/posts/2013/06/DSC09644.jpg"><img class="aligncenter size-large wp-image-1642" alt="Etching process" src="/images/posts/2013/06/DSC09644-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09644-1024x576.jpg 1024w, /images/posts/2013/06/DSC09644-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>